GoogleForCreators/web-stories-wp/readme.txt

 For the plugin's full changelog, please see [the Releases page on GitHub](https://github.com/google/web-stories-wp/releases).

+= 1.7.0 =

+**Release Date:** May 11, 2021.

+* New feature: save individual pages as custom page templates.
+* Improvements to the pre-publish checklist.
+* UI improvements in the editor and dashboard.
+* Imprvements to the built-in templates.
+* Bug fixes and performance improvements.

 = 1.6.0 =

 **Release Date:** April 13, 2021.